+We show in \Cref{theorem3} that, except for the cases $n =4$ and $n=5$, no other $n$-cycle PR box violates the E-principle with two copies.

-A $K_5$ inside the joint exclusivity graph $\Gamma^2$ is required to exhibit violation of the E-principle. \Cref{theorem3} proves that, except when $n =4$ or $n=5$, no other $n$-cycle scenario can violate the E-principle with two copies.
-The proof of this theorem works by exploiting the fact that the edges of a $K_5$ graph can be divided into two disjoint copies of $C_5$, \ie two cycles of length $5$; see \Cref{fig:K5_bifurcation}.
-For $n=4$ or $n=5$, each of these $5$-cycles can be realised independently within the exclusivity graph of a single $n$-cycle PR box.
-However, it is not possible to find a $C_5$ within the exclusivity graph of an $n$-cycle PR box when $n\geq 6$, as shown in \Cref{Corollary2} Our proof goes further to show that there is no other way to come up with a $K_5$ within $\Gamma^2$ for $n \geq 6$.
+Recall that a $K_5$ within the joint exclusivity graph $\Gamma^2$ is required to exhibit a violation of the E-principle with two copies.
+The proof of this theorem exploits the fact that the edges of a $K_5$ graph can be divided into two disjoint copies of $C_5$, \ie two cycles of length $5$; see \Cref{fig:K5_bifurcation}.
+For $n=4$ or $n=5$, each of these $5$-cycles can be realized independently within the exclusivity graph of a single $n$-cycle PR box.
+However, it is not possible to find a $C_5$ within the exclusivity graph of an $n$-cycle PR box when $n\geq 6$, as shown in \Cref{Corollary2}.
+Our proof goes further to show that there is no other way to come up with a $K_5$ within $\Gamma^2$ for $n \geq 6$.

-$K_5$ turns out to be a small enough clique that it could be explored analytically on a case-by-case basis to reach our results about $k=2$ for any $n$.
-Still, a known Ramsey-theoretic result highlights an interesting fact about the $n =4,5$ case, while another less known Ramsey result corroborates the result we obtained for $n \geq 6$, providing a neat alternative perspective.
+$K_5$ turns out to be a small enough clique that it can be explored analytically on a case-by-case basis to reach our results about $k=2$ for any $n$.
+Still, a known Ramsey-theoretic result highlights an interesting fact about the $n =4,5$ cases, while another less well-known Ramsey result corroborates the result we obtained for $n \geq 6$, providing a neat alternative perspective.

-The first is the classical Ramsey theory example $R(C_3,C_3) = 6$, which implies that for a $K_6$ to exist within $\Gamma^2$, one of the monochromatic projections, and so by \Cref{Corollary1} the exclusivity graph of a single $n$-cycle PR box, must contain a $C_3$ cycle.
-In turn, \Cref{Corollary1} tell us that this is impossible for any $n$-cycle scenario.
-This means that for $n = 4,5$-cycle PR boxes can only minimally violate the E-principle, i.e. with a $K_5$.
-This aligns with the computational findings in Ref.~\cite{fritz2013local}, where the search for E-principle violations in the case of $k=2$ and $n=4$ (two copies of the CHSH PR box) turned up only cliques of size $5$.
-This Ramsey theory result explains why.
+The first of these is the classical Ramsey theory example $R(C_3,C_3) = 6$.
+It implies that if a $K_6$ exists within $\Gamma^2$, one of the monochromatic projections -- and so, by \Cref{corollary:smallestoddcycle}, also the exclusivity graph of a single $n$-cycle PR box -- must contain a $C_3$ cycle.
+In turn, \Cref{Corollary1} tells us that this is impossible for any $n$-cycle scenario.
+This means that two copies of $n = 4,5$-cycle PR boxes can only violate the E-principle minimally, \ie with a $K_5$.
+This aligns with the computational findings in Ref.~\cite{fritz2013local}, where the search for E-principle violations in the case $k=2$ and $n=4$ (two copies of the CHSH PR box) turned up only cliques of size $5$.
+This Ramsey-theoretic result explains why.